Online casino legal vs illegal: The ANJ guide to playing safely in France

 Authorized vs prohibited games: the official list and technical fairness

-Verify the ANJ logo and license number
+Verify the ANJ logo and approval number

 Consult the blacklist of blocked sites